-- You need more time to complete your studies beyond the expected completion of studies date in Item #5 on your I-20, and
+- You need more time to complete your studies, and

-- You have continuously maintained lawful F-l status, and
+- You have continuously maintained lawful F-1 status, and

-If your completion-of-studies date has passed or if you do not meet the eligibility requirements to apply for program extension, you may need to apply for reinstatement to lawful F-l status.
+If your Program End Date has passed, or if you are not eligible for program extension, you may need to apply for reinstatement to lawful F-1 status.
 In this case, consult immediately with the staff in the the International Student & Scholar Center (ISSC).

-1. At least 30 days before your I-20 completion date, notify the ISSC staff that you are applying for program extension and set up an appointment with a staff member.
+1. At least 30 days before your I-20 end date, notify the ISSC staff that you are applying for program extension and set up an appointment with a staff member.
 You should bring:

-- A completed Program Extension Request.
-Your advisor and graduate director or department chair must sign this form and specify in writing the reason for the extension The form will
+- A completed Program Extension Request signed by your advisor and graduate director or department chair, and specifying in writing the reason for the extension.
+The form will

 - Updated financial support documents.
 Please use this Declaration and Certification of Finances form.